Matthias84/cleanship/readme.md

 ## Setup

-On Linux you need to follow this steps to get an working instance
+On Linux you need to follow this steps to get a working instance

 * Setup postgres DBMS with geoextension
     * `sudo apt install pgadmin3 postgresql postgresql-10-postgis-2.4  postgresql-10-postgis-scripts`